IT ALL STARTED WHEN...

 If you're interested in becoming a paid writer for Dystopia Rising: Massachusetts, please read through the information below and then submit a sample module writing piece to firstname.lastname@example.org.

 The sample module should include how many and what sort of NPCs you need (non-player characters, or your actors), and should also include a summary of the module.
 If you wish to see a sample module before writing your own sample, please contact the same email.

 Writers are expected to make deadlines.
 You can be the best writer in the world and if you don't make deadline, then we can't use your materials.
 Writers who are late with their materials will not be re-hired in the future.

 Writers should focus on the "feel" of The Mass.
 The Dystopia Rising: Massachusetts game focuses on the Massachusetts and Rhode Island region; you can learn more about the area by reading through the Monoliths of Rust sourcebook.
-We focus on a town called The Grove, which is caught between several political and religious groups which you can find out more on here and here.
+We focus on a town called The Grove, which is caught between several political and religious groups.

 Writers should consider the season when writing modules.
 Because Dystopia Rising: Massachusetts is located in an area that becomes extremely cold in the winter, we ask for submissions that fit the season they're being written for.
 Please consider that when it's hot in the summer, players want to be outside or in the water.
 When it's winter, players prefer internal mods and more upbeat modules.
 When it's spring, focus on getting outside after winter and going on adventure-type modules.
 When it's autumn, focus on harvest and war.